The Bidirectional Relationship Between XAI and Regulation: Operationalizing XAI for the AI Act: Introduction

 \textbf{Research Question:} How can Explainable AI bridge the gap between end-user needs and requirements of the AI Act?

 To answer the research question, we analyze the relationship between the end-user's \ac{xai} needs and the AI Act implications from a legal and technical perspective.
-We do this by using a concrete, \ac{ai}-based \ac{cdss} under development.
+We do this by using a concrete, \ac{ai}-based \ac{cdss}.
 This real-world application is currently under development in collaboration with clinicians and academic partners.
 The \ac{cdss} helps \ac{icu} coordinators who make choices about which patients can be moved out of the \ac{icu} with predicted key indicators such as the remaining \ac{los}.
 It is important to note that clinicians can use the predictions to make a decision in our \ac{cdss}\,---\,the system never decides on its own.
 To overcome acceptance and trust issues, we use \ac{xai} methods to provide human-understandable explanations of the system.
-Research on the AI Act and research on \ac{xai} are often conducted independently, lacking interdisciplinary collaboration~\citep{gal_bridging_2023}.
-By providing a joint understanding of the role of \ac{xai} in the \ac{ai} Act from an interdisciplinary perspective representing various stakeholder needs, we... \begin{enumerate} \item provide an analysis of the implications of the AI Act in relation to adopting AI in healthcare (see \Cref{sec:act_understanding}) \item describe how the needs of the \ac{cdss} stakeholders can be captured through XAI (see \Cref{sec:applicability-xai-exemplar}) \item assess the similarities and contrasts between the legal requirements of the AI Act and the stakeholder desiderata of XAI (see \Cref{sec:reflections-xai-aia}). \end{enumerate} With this, our work is the first that analyzes the role of \ac{xai} in the \ac{ai} Act in a cross-functional team, on a real-world \ac{cdss} that takes user-centered needs into account and contributes to the state-of-art by mapping obligations of the EU AI Act with the obligations of stakeholders and how to fulfill them using \ac{xai}.
-With this, we encourage researchers and practitioners from the \ac{xai} community to reflect on their role towards the \ac{ai} Act by bridging the gap towards end-users.
+Research on the AI Act and research on \ac{xai} are often conducted independently, lacking interdisciplinary collaboration~\citep{bexAILawTransdisciplinary2025,gal_bridging_2023}.
+By providing a joint understanding of the role of \ac{xai} in the \ac{ai} Act from an interdisciplinary perspective representing various stakeholder needs, we\ldots \begin{enumerate} \item provide an analysis of the implications of the AI Act in relation to adopting AI in healthcare (see \Cref{sec:act_understanding}); \item describe how the needs of the \ac{cdss} stakeholders can be captured through XAI (see \Cref{sec:applicability-xai-exemplar}); and \item assess the similarities and contrasts between the legal requirements of the AI Act and the stakeholder desiderata of XAI (see \Cref{sec:reflections-xai-aia}). \end{enumerate} Our work is the first that analyzes the role of \ac{xai} in the \ac{ai} Act in an interdisciplinary team, on a real-world \ac{cdss} that takes user-centered needs into account and contributes to the state-of-the-art by mapping obligations of the EU AI Act with the obligations of stakeholders and how to fulfill them using \ac{xai}.
+Through this analysis, we demonstrate how the \ac{xai} community can move from passive observers to active participants in regulatory implementation\,---\,positioning human-centered explainability as essential to compliance while ensuring that regulations pull \ac{xai} research toward real-world stakeholder needs.